History of Brock Lesnar in Timeline

 1998: NJCAA Championship

-In 1998, during his sophomore year at Bismarck State College, Brock Lesnar won the 275 lb championship at the National Junior College Athletic Association (NJCAA).
+In 1998, Brock Lesnar, during his sophomore year at Bismarck State College, won the 275 lb championship at the National Junior College Athletic Association (NJCAA).

 1999: Late 20th century

-This entry marks the end of the late 20th century in 1999.
+The text mentions late 20th century in 1999.

-2000: Signs with WWF
+2000: WWF Developmental Contract

 In 2000, Brock Lesnar signed a developmental contract with the World Wrestling Federation (WWF) and was assigned to its Ohio Valley Wrestling (OVW) territory.